openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 This extension is not required for the minimum viable version of this project, but, will be added in a future iteration, prior to the GA release.

-If the migration request is not reversed within some reasonable time frame, and alert will be fired to ensure the user has visibility that their request was not fulfilled.
+If the migration request is not reversed within some reasonable time frame, an alert will be fired to ensure the user has visibility that their request was not fulfilled.

 ### API Extensions